clux/kubecon2020/source/slides.md

 ```

 Notes:
+- Using resource trait, rename it to avoid confusion with struct.
 - This constraint does not require the struct to implement the trait, it just needs it for that quick constructor
+- Then we have everything we need to query it on the api.
+Demonstrate: mapper

 ---
 ### kube-rs: Url mapper